Master Subscription Agreement

 c.
 Disclaimer.
 Except for the express representations and warranties listed in this Agreement, each party makes no representations or warranties of any kind, whether express or implied.
 No oral or written information or advice given by either party will create a representation or warranty.
 Specifically, Siteimprove makes no representations or warranties with regard to the use of the Services for the purpose of ensuring Customer’s compliance with any laws or regulations.
 Neither party shall be held liable for failure or delay in performing an obligation under this Agreement to the extent such failure is due to circumstances that are beyond its reasonable control, including, but not limited to, order or measure of government, strike, blockade, natural disaster, act of war, terrorism, pandemic or internet service provider failure or delay.

 b.
 By Siteimprove.
-Siteimprove will defend Customer from and against all third-party claims, lawsuits, and demands arising out of an allegation that Siteimprove’s Services infringe or misappropriates any patent, copyright, or trade secret of such third party, and will indemnify Customer for all reasonable attorney’s fees incurred, damages and other costs awarded in a final judgment or amounts paid in a settlement consented to as further set forth in Section 9(c).
+Subject to Section 9(c), Siteimprove will defend Customer from and against all third-party claims, lawsuits, and demands arising out of an allegation that Siteimprove’s Services infringe or misappropriates any intellectual property right of such third party, and will indemnify Customer for all reasonable attorney’s fees incurred, damages and other costs awarded in a final judgment or amounts paid in a settlement consented to as further set forth in Section 9(c).
 In no event will Siteimprove have obligations or liability under this Section arising from: (a) use of the Services in a modified form or in combination with materials or technology not furnished by Siteimprove, and (b) any content, information, or data provided by Customer, Customer’s end users, or other third parties.
 For any claim covered by this Section, Siteimprove will, at its election, either (i) procure the rights to use the portion of the Services alleged to be infringing, (ii) replace the alleged infringing portion of the Services with a non-infringing alternative, or (iii) terminate the allegedly infringing portion of the Services or this Agreement and provide Customer with a pro-rata refund of any pre-paid, unused Fees.

 c.
 General.
-The party seeking indemnification will promptly notify the other party of the claim and cooperate with the party in defending the claim.
-The indemnifying party will have full control and authority over the defense, except that: (a) any settlement requiring the party seeking indemnification to admit liability or to pay any money will require that party’s prior written consent, such consent not to be unreasonably withheld or delayed, and (b) the other party may join in the defense with its own counsel at its own expense.
+The indemnification obligations in this Section 9 will only apply where, and shall be conditional upon: (a) the party seeking indemnification promptly notify the other party of the claim and cooperate with the party in defending the claim;(b)the indemnifying party will have full control and authority over the defense, except that: (i) any settlement requiring the party seeking indemnification to admit liability or to pay any money will require that party’s prior written consent, such consent not to be unreasonably withheld or delayed, and (ii) the other party may join in the defense with its own counsel at its own expense.
 THE INDEMNITIES ARE A PARTY’S ONLY REMEDY UNDER THIS AGREEMENT FOR VIOLATION BY THE OTHER PARTY OF A THIRD PARTY’S INTELLECTUAL PROPERTY RIGHTS.

 Each party shall only be liable for direct damages.
 As such, each party shall not be liable to the other party for any indirect, special, incidental, or punitive damages caused by Customer’s use of the Services, including, but not limited to, loss of data, loss of business or any other loss arising out of or resulting from a party’s performance under this Agreement, even if it has been advised of the possibility of such damages.
-EXCEPT WHERE EXCLUDED BY APPLICABLE LAW, A PARTY’S CUMULATIVE LIABILITY UNDER THIS AGREEMENT SHALL NOT EXCEED THE AMOUNT OF THE FEE.
-HOWEVER, IN NO EVENT SHALL A PARTY BE ABLE TO CLAIM A LIMITATION ON ITS LIABILITY IN THE EVENT OF; I) NON-COMPLIANCE WITH OBLIGATIONS CONCERNING PERSONAL DATA; II) ANY THIRD-PARTY IP INFRINGEMENT CLAIM, UNLESS SUCH CLAIM IS BASED ON A PARTY’S WRONGFUL OR ILLEGITIMATE USE OF THE SERVICES; OR III) GROSS NEGLIGENCE OR WILLFUL MISCONDUCT.
+EXCEPT WHERE EXCLUDED BY APPLICABLE LAW, A PARTY’S CUMULATIVE LIABILITY UNDER THIS AGREEMENT SHALL NOT EXCEED THE SUBSCRIPTION CHARGES AND/OR PROFESSIONAL SERVICES FEES PAID BY YOU DURING THE TWELVE (12) MONTHS PRIOR TO THE FIRST EVENT OR OCCURRENCE GIVING RISE TO SUCH LIABILITY.
+HOWEVER, IN NO EVENT SHALL A PARTY BE ABLE TO CLAIM A LIMITATION ON ITS LIABILITY IN THE EVENT OF (I) ANY THIRD-PARTY IP INFRINGEMENT CLAIM, UNLESS SUCH CLAIM IS BASED ON A PARTY’S WRONGFUL OR ILLEGITIMATE USE OF THE SERVICES; OR (II) GROSS NEGLIGENCE OR WILLFUL MISCONDUCT.

 a.
 Assignment.
 Except as otherwise expressly provided in this Agreement, neither party may assign, transfer, convey or encumber this Agreement or any rights granted in them without the prior written consent of the other party (such consent not to be unreasonably withheld).
 Notwithstanding the foregoing, a party shall have the right to assign this Agreement to its Affiliates or to a successor entity in the event of a merger, consolidation, transfer, stock purchase, provided the assignee is subject to all obligations under this Agreement.

 b.
 Entire Agreement.
 This Agreement, together with the Service Order, Success Plan, Implementation Plan (if applicable), and any document mentioned in the Service Order, constitutes the entire agreement between the parties and supersedes any prior communications, commitments, or agreements, oral or written, with respect to the subject matter of this Agreement.
-Any other standard or boilerplate terms and conditions included in any document provided by one party to another (e.g., click-wrap agreements and purchase orders) are not to be considered agreed upon and will not be binding on either party.
+Any other standard or boilerplate terms and conditions included in any document provided by the Customer or an agent or partner to Customer (e.g., click-wrap agreements and purchase orders) are not to be considered agreed upon and will not be binding.
 Any changes or modifications to this Agreement must be made in writing and signed by authorized representatives of both parties before taking effect.

-e.
+f.
 Export Compliance.
 The Services and derivatives thereof may be subject to export laws and regulations of the United States and other jurisdictions.
 Siteimprove and Customer each represents that it is not named on any U.S. government denied-party list.
-Customer will not permit any user to access or use the Service in any capacity in a U.S.-embargoed country or region (currently Cuba, Iran, North Korea, Sudan, Syria or Crimea) or for use in violation of any U.S. export law or regulation (e.g., nuclear, chemical, or biological weapons proliferation, or missile-development purposes).
+Customer will not permit any user to access or use the Service in any capacity in a U.S.-embargoed country or region or for use in violation of any applicable export law or regulation (e.g., nuclear, chemical, or biological weapons proliferation, or missile-development purposes).

-f.
+g.
 Anti-Corruption and Ethical Conduct.
 Each party represents that it has not received, been offered, or offered any illegal or improper bribe, kickback, payment, gift, or thing of value from any of its employees, affiliates or agents in connection with this Agreement.
 Reasonable gifts and entertainment provided in the ordinary course of business do not violate the above restriction.
 The parties and their employees are obliged to desist from any practice which may lead to penal liability due to crimes in violation of competition, fraud, guaranteeing advantages, acceptance of bribery or other corruption crimes.
-The parties shall: (i) comply with all applicable laws, statutes, and regulations relating to anti-bribery and anti-corruption including but not limited to the U.S. Foreign Corrupt Practices Act of 1977 and the UK Bribery Act 2010; (ii) have in place throughout the term of the Agreement policies and procedures to ensure compliance with anti-corruption regulation; (iii) promptly report to the other party if it receives any request or demand for any undue financial or other advantage of any kind received by Customer or any of it Affiliates; (v) ensure that all third parties associated with it who are delivering services or goods in connection with this Agreement comply with this Section 11(f).
+The parties shall: (i) comply with all applicable laws, statutes, and regulations relating to anti-bribery and anti-corruption; (ii) have in place throughout the term of the Agreement policies and procedures to ensure compliance with anti-corruption regulation; (iii) promptly report to the other party if it receives any request or demand for any undue financial or other advantage of any kind received by Customer or any of it Affiliates; (v) ensure that all third parties associated with it who are delivering services or goods in connection with this Agreement comply with this Section 11(f).

 This Agreement and any dispute in relation to the Services, or the Customer’s use hereof, will be governed by and construed in accordance with the relevant law based on where the Customer is domiciled cf. the table below and subject to the exclusive jurisdiction of the competent courts, also specified below.